 Emotional intelligence is a trait we can help our children with at a very early age.
-As every toddler develops at a different rate, there are a few activities and strategies that can help you help Baby learn how to label, understand, and cope with all of his changing emotions.
+As every toddler develops at a different rate, there are a few activities and strategies that can help you help Baby learn how to label, understand, and cope with all of their changing emotions.

 - Read books about feelings: Even for adults, reading has been shown to help build feelings of empathy.
 For toddlers, reading can also give them the framework to start thinking about feelings, and can start to introduce ideas about emotions when toddlers are calm, and might be able to think more clearly about what they’re hearing.

-- Lead by example: You have the chance to teach Baby how to handle his emotions by showing him how well you handle yours.
+- Lead by example: You have the chance to teach Baby how to handle their emotions by showing them how well you handle yours.
 You can start to do this by sharing your own emotions as they come up.
 “I am very sad because Grandma just left and I love when Grandma is here.”
 “I am very happy because we are having cookies as dessert tonight and I love chocolate.”
 Talking through your emotions as they come up is a helpful way to show Baby all the different types of emotions that human beings deal with on a daily basis.
 Even more important is talking out loud about what you’re doing to deal and cope with these emotions.
 “I am very mad that we have to wait in this long line, would you like to do jumping jacks with me so we can get some exercise while we wait?”
 “I am very happy that tomorrow we are going on a trip to Florida.
 Let’s listen to music and dance!”
 “I am sad that our team lost the big game.
 When I’m sad I like to take a short nap to feel recharged.”
-Letting Baby hear you talking through emotions and seeing you using coping mechanisms encourages him to follow similar processes themselves.
+Letting Baby hear you talking through emotions and seeing you using coping mechanisms encourages them to follow similar processes themself.

 As they grow and changes, the way Baby thinks and talks about their own feelings will grow and change, too, but giving them the tools they need to talk about how they are feeling right now can make a big difference as they figure out how to express themself in the future.